 Adam David Roth graduated from the University of Pittsburgh’s business dual-degree program with a bachelor’s in Communication and Rhetoric and Business Administration.
-He pursued his graduate studies at the University of Iowa, where he earned his M.A. and Ph.D. in Communication Studies and Rhetoric, and received a post-graduate certificate for interdisciplinary inquiry.
-In 2007, Adam was appointed as an Assistant Professor in the Department of Communication Studies and the Harrington School of Communication and Media at the University of Rhode Island.
+He pursued his graduate studies at the University of Iowa, where he earned his M.A. and Ph.D. in Communication Studies and Rhetoric and a post-graduate certificate in interdisciplinary inquiry.
+In 2007, Adam was appointed as an Assistant Professor in the Department of Communication Studies at the University of Rhode Island.
 He was promoted to Associate Professor in 2013.
-Adam is currently serving in his third year as Interim Director of the Harrington School of Communication and Media at the University of Rhode Island, with 1600 students and 62 full-time faculty in undergraduate and graduate programs in Communication Studies, Public Relations, Film/Media, Journalism, Writing & Rhetoric, and Library and Information Studies.
+In 2014, Adam was appointed interim director of the Harrington School of Communication and Media, a position he held for three years.
+In 2017, he was selected to become associate dean of the College of Arts and Sciences and permanent director of the Harrington School.
+The Harrington School has 1450 students, 62 full-time faculty, and nine administrative and technical support staff, with undergraduate and graduate programs in Communication Studies, Digital Media, Film/Media, Journalism, Library and Information Studies, Public Relations, and Writing & Rhetoric.
 Through an interdisciplinary approach to scholarship and teaching and a passion for experiential learning, the Harrington School is a global leader in communication and media research and education.

-At URI, Adam teaches a wide range of undergraduate classes, from public speaking, communication fundamentals, and organizational communication skills, to rhetorical theory, advanced rhetorical theory, and the ethics of persuasion, as well as graduate seminars on the rhetoric of medical discourses.
+As a teacher, Adam delivers a wide range of undergraduate classes, from public speaking, communication fundamentals, and organizational communication skills, to rhetorical theory, advanced rhetorical theory, and the ethics of persuasion, and graduate seminars on the rhetoric of medical discourses.
 His teaching has earned him several prestigious honors, including the Douglas Ehninger Award for Teaching Excellence and The University of Iowa Outstanding Teaching Award.